piotex/Piotr-Kubon-DevOps-Repo/24.05.27-What are the basic docker commands/README.md

-# Linux-What are the basic docker commands
+# What are the basic docker commands

 https://youtube.com/shorts/ErOBZlVgnPU?si=yensXT4byo4Vizgj